aksommerville/lilsitter/README.md

 - [x] Don't draw outline on GOAL SOLID if it touches the screen edge.
 - [x] Down-pickup while head covered should work (disable check)
 - [x] Auto fail after say 15 seconds with no input -- NECESSARY!
 You might get in an impossible position
-- [ ] Air-jump while holding balloon, shouldn't be possible.
+- [x] Air-jump while holding balloon, shouldn't be possible.
-- [ ] Can't win while holding balloon.
-Can we change that?
+- [x] Can't win while holding balloon.
+Can we change that? ...yep
-- [ ] Maps aren't rebuilding when I change them.
+- xxx Maps aren't rebuilding when I change them. ...that was just renaming, make got mixed up by the mtimes. no big deal

 ## Songs